timotheeg/NESTrisStatsUI/docs/stats.md

 | Perfect Slope | Perfect Slope | Perfect Slope + Tetris Ready + Double Well |

-### Interesting Notes
+### Notes

-Observe the sample graphes, you can see whether periods of tetris-readiness (purple horizontal marker) are ended with a Tetris (vertical white line)
+Observe the sample graphes, you can see whether periods of tetris-readiness (purple horizontal marker) are ended with a Tetris (vertical white line).

-You can also observe whether an extended period of tetris readiness in a drought "sees" many non-Tetris line clear events as the player is burning while maintaining his/her tetris readiness.
+You can also observe whether an extended period of tetris readiness in a drought "sees" many non-Tetris line-clear events, as the player is burning, while maintaining his/her tetris readiness.

 ## Score